oryfikry/oryfikry/README.md

 Hola, I'm Irfan Fikri! 👋

-- 🔭 I’m currently working on one of the biggest steel making in java island
+- 🔭 I’m currently working as web developer on one of the biggest steel making in indonesia
 - 🌱 I’m currently learning Web & Flutter
 - 👯 I’m looking to collaborate on live
 - 🤔 I’m not looking for the job now